Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

 \section{Methods}

-This section describes the way in which we model the APOGEE data and the method we use to constrain the level of chemical homogeneity in the chemically-tagged birth clusters.
-In this study, we make use of the \textsc{apogee Python} package (see above).
-In order to infer tight constraints on the abundance scatter, we use a method that examines the effect of the abundance scatter on the spectra via forward modeling of the observed stellar spectra.
-In this way, we compare the abundance scatter in the chemically-tagged birth clusters directly to the spectral uncertainties.
-This method is robust to modeling errors that result from common stellar spectroscopy assumptions and to the major effects of stellar evolution on surface abundances (B16).
+This section describes how we model the APOGEE data and the method we use to constrain the level of chemical homogeneity in star clusters.
+We make use of the \textsc{apogee Python} package throughout (see above).

-We model the spectra as a one-dimensional function of initial stellar mass, generate synthetic spectra that share the properties of the observed spectra, but with a variety of values of abundance scatter, and model them in the same way as the data.
-Finally, we compare the simulations and the data using Approximate Bayesian Computation (ABC).
-This subsequently gives us an upper limit on the intrinsic abundance scatter in each open cluster modeled.
+To infer tight constraints on the abundance scatter, we use a method that examines the effect of the abundance scatter on the spectra via forward modelling of the observed stellar spectra, developed in B16.
+Specifically, we model the spectra as a one-dimensional function of initial stellar mass.
+We also generate synthetic spectra that share the properties of the observed spectra (but with a variety of values of abundance scatter) and model them in the same way.
+Finally, we compare the simulations and the data using ABC.
+This allows us to determine an upper limit on the intrinsic abundance scatter in each cluster modelled.

-We will start by describing ABC from a general, theoretical standpoint (Section~\ref{sec:ABC}), followed by explaining how we model the data (Section~\ref{sec:model}), and how we generate synthetic spectra (Section~\ref{sec:make_sim}).
-Finally, we will put all of these pieces together by describing how we use ABC in the context of this study (Section~\ref{sec:ABC_here}).
-We also test this method using the open clusters from OCCAM that are listed in Table~\ref{tab:clusters} and the outcome of these tests will be discussed here.
-We use some individual chemically-tagged birth clusters as examples in the figures shown in this section, however we perform this same analysis on every cluster that we study.
+We first describe ABC from a general standpoint (Section~\ref{sec:ABC}), followed by an outline of how we model the data (Section~\ref{sec:model}) and how we generate synthetic spectra (Section~\ref{sec:make_sim}).
+We also describe the uncertainty and error corrections that we perform on the observed and simulated data in the context of our method (Section~\ref{sec:summ_uncertainty}).
+We identify the summary statistics that we use in the ABC algorithm in Section~\ref{sec:summ_stat}.
+Finally, we put all of the pieces together by describing how we use ABC in the context of this study (Section~\ref{sec:ABC_here}).
+We also exemplify this method using the open clusters from OCCAM (Section~\ref{sec:occam_results}).